leonmavr/gfx-v4/README.md

 A simple 2D graphics library in C for educational purposes.
 Originally written by [Prof Douglas Thain](https://www3.nd.edu/~dthain/courses/cse20211/fall2013/gfx/).

-The library has been modified by adding an implementation of Bresenham's line drawing algorithm, triangle rasterisation based on the latter algorithm, rotations/translations to be able to animate the drawn shapes, as well as adding a Makefile.
+The library has been modified by adding an implementation of Bresenham's line drawing algorithm, a linear time triangle rasterisation based on the latter algorithm, rotations/translations to be able to animate the drawn shapes, as well as adding a Makefile.

 ## Folder structure